Internet2/comanage-registry-docker/recipes/simple-with-persistence/README.md

 You will need to click through browser warnings about self-signed certificates for HTTPS.

 Click "Login" to login to the registry.
-For credentials use `registry.user` and the password you previously set using the `htpasswd` command.
+For credentials use `registry.admin` and the password you previously set using the `htpasswd` command.

 To stop the containers: